restraint-harness/restraint/docs/commands.rst

  ...
  Mar 12 11:45:43 virt-test restraintd[1135]: ** Completed Task : 183853

 When `restraintd` runs as a system service by SysV init or systemd, it listens on the port 8081.

+`restraintd` can also be paired with the restraint client at which case it does not run as a service.
+More details on `Standalone` can be found at :ref:`restraint_client`.
+In this case, any `restraintd` stdout/stderr output is directed to the `restraint` client output.

 The scripts and programs associated with the `restraintd` server can be run within the context of a job as well outside a job execution.